DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 Check wiring and connectivity, CHeck the resistance of the resistors.

 ## Repair and Evaluate
-Change the resistance of the resistors and change the Time per Division to seconds from kilo seconds.
+Change the resistance of the resistors and change the Time per Division to  mili seconds from kilo seconds.

+# Circuit 4

+## Expected Behavior

+Record the resistance of the 15 ohm resistor
+## Observed Behavior

+The voltmeter shows 0 Volts for the resistance of the resistor instead of 1.5 Volts.

+## Generate Causes
+Wiring issues,

+## Testing

+Check wiring and connectivity, CHeck the resistance of the resistors.

+## Repair and Evaluate
+Connected both the terminals of the battery to the components of the circuits.